RHEPDS/SAP_skillup_HANA_NW/docs/24-labsfour-ha-ge.md

         noded.lab.example.com
     ```

-NOTE: This is one variant, another would be to create this dynamically inside the playbook.
+**Notice!** This is one variant, another would be to create this dynamically inside the playbook.

 For running SAP Netweaver in a cluster we need to define virtual ip adresses for ASCS and ERS services in /etc/hosts.
 We already have created those in the HANA cluster session.